rishikaarya/Docker_Flink_Project/README.md

 **Insights:**
 Dishwashers and washing machines should be the primary focus for energy efficiency measures.
 Potential interventions could include promoting energy-efficient models or optimizing their usage patterns to achieve better energy management.

-3. How does the average energy consumption trend vary across the days in January
+3. How does the average energy consumption trend vary across the days in January?

 **Energy Consumption Trend over the Month**

 **Observations:**
 The trend indicates a steady increase in average energy consumption over the month.
 This could be due to cumulative usage patterns, increasing reliance on heating or appliances as the month progresses.